-Florida Atlantic University.
-The University is a separate public instrumentality that is part of the State university system of public universities which is under the general direction and control of the Florida Board of Governors.
-The University is directly governed by a Board of Trustees consisting of 13 members.
+Florida Atlantic University is a separate public instrumentality that is part of a state university system of public universities which is under the general direction and control of the Florida Board of Governors.
+The University is directly governed by a Board of Trustees consisting of thirteen members.
 The Governor appoints six citizen members and the Board of Governors appoints five citizen members.
 These members are confirmed by the Florida Senate and serve staggered terms of five years.
-The chair of the faculty senate and the president of the student body of each university also are also members.
+The chair of the faculty senate and the president of the student body of each university also are members.
 The Board of Governors establishes the powers and duties of the Trustees.
-The Trustees are responsible for setting policies for the University, which provide governance in accordance with State law and Board of Governors' Regulations.
-The Trustees select the University President.
-The University President serves as the executive officer and the corporate secretary of the Trustees and is responsible for administering the policies prescribed by the Trustees.
+The trustees are responsible for setting policies for the university, which provides governance in accordance with State law and Board of Governors' Regulations.
+The Board of trustees selects the University President.
+The university president serves as the executive officer and the corporate secretary of the Trustees and is responsible for administering the policies prescribed by the Board of Trustees.